Gpialla/SmoothPerturbationsTSAA/README.md

 # Smooth Perturbations for Time Series Adversarial Attacks

 This is the companion repository for our paper titled "Smooth Perturbations for Time Series Adversarial Attacks".
 This paper is not published yet.

 ## Datasets used

 All our experiments were performed on the widely used time series classification benchmark [UCR/UEA archive](http://timeseriesclassification.com/index.php).
 We used the latest version (2018) which contains 128 datasets.
 The UCR archive is necesary to run the code.

 ## Model used

 All experiments were performed using the time series classifier InceptionTime from the paper [InceptionTime: Finding AlexNet for Time Series Classification](https://arxiv.org/abs/1909.04939).
 The companion Github repository is located [here](https://github.com/hfawaz/InceptionTime).
-IncetionTime's weight are necesary to run the code.
+InceptionTime's weight are necesary to run the code.

 ## Requirements